Derek Beackon: Beackon and the emergence of the BNP

 The initiative first produced results in the Millwall ward in October 1992 when a strong canvassing effort by local activists helped BNP candidate Barry Osborne capture 20% of the vote in a by-election.
 Millwall had long been a seat of unemployment associated with the declining Port of London.
 Most of the population had been descended from the 19th century workers who had built and operated the docks.
 With the building of the Limehouse Link Road, predominantly Bangladeshi families from a run-down Council estate in Limehouse (the St Vincent Estate) were rehoused in properties in Millwall.
 These properties had been marketed as "luxury", but had failed to sell after a downturn in the property market.
 This was presented as favourable treatment on grounds of race by the "Liberal Democrat Focus Team" seeking to capitalise on the issue.
 However, in a close three-way contest, the BNP gained from this campaign more than its authors.

 A Labour councillor resigned in the same ward soon after this, sparking another by-election on 16 September 1993.
 Beackon was chosen as the candidate this time, following the local party's policy of rotating members.
 Beackon's campaign followed Butler's blueprint of emphasising "Rights for Whites" through canvassing and leafleting.
 He abandoned the old policy of holding a public meeting as he felt they proved too counterproductive by attracting large crowds of protesters, particularly from the Anti-Nazi League and Anti-Fascist Action.
 Beackon won the by-election of 16 September 1993 with 1480 votes (33.9%), beating Labour by 7 votes, with an overall turnout of 44%.
 He thus became the first elected representative for the party.

 Reaction to Beackon's win

 The immediate reaction to Beackon's election was widespread condemnation from many sections of wider society.
 The Daily Mirror headline on 18 September read "SIEG HEIL... and Now He's a British Councillor", setting the tone for a slew of condemnation on the basis of Beackon being a white nationalist.
 Among those to express their outrage were the main political parties, the Archbishop of Canterbury George Carey and the Commissioner of the Metropolitan Police, Sir Paul Condon.
-Beackon's own use of immoderate language also damaged him and he was quoted in the Daily Mirror when, after being asked about refuse collection, he said that "The Asians are rubbish and that is what we are going to clear from the streets."
+Beackon's own use of hateful language also damaged him and he was quoted in the Daily Mirror when, after being asked about refuse collection, he said that "The Asians are rubbish and that is what we are going to clear from the streets."